Got Joint or Muscle Pain? Physical Therapy May Help

 Surgery and prescription drugs can be the best course of treatment for certain diagnoses, but there is increasing evidence demonstrating that conservative treatments, like physical therapy, can be equally effective (and cheaper) for treating many conditions.

-According to Pasag, physical therapy has proven as effective as surgery for meniscal tears and knee osteoarthritis, rotator cuff tears, spinal stenosis and degenerative disk disease, among other conditions.
+Physical therapy has proven as effective as surgery for meniscal tears and knee osteoarthritis, rotator cuff tears, spinal stenosis and degenerative disk disease, among other conditions.

 By getting to the root cause of the pain, rather than treating its symptoms, physical therapy also can catch health problems in their early stages, before they cause major harm.